jlan84/sql-assignment/readme.md

 ## Introduction

 Structured Query Language (SQL for short) is the bread and butter of a working data scientist.
 Whether generating reports, grabbing data for a machine learning model, or implementing a data product — SQL is one of the most important skills to master during this course.
-In this sprint, we'll be gaining familiarity with SQL fundementals.
+In this sprint, we'll be gaining familiarity with SQL fundamentals.
 We'll start with basic querying, and move on to joins, aggregations, subqueries, and working with sets.

 ## Primer